dpenkler/hp9816emu/README.md

 ## Indicators

-On the right hand panel there are 12 indicators
+On the right hand panel there are 10 indicators

-The top indicator on the hp logo is green when the system is running

-The indicators in front of the 9212D,9122D and 7908 drive labels are lit when the drive is "connected" to the HPIB bus.
+The indicators in front of the different drive address labels Addr:70X are lit when the corresponding drive is "connected" to the HPIB bus.

-The indicators in front of the H7XX buttons flash when there is activity on the drive unit
+The indicators in front of the **Unit N** buttons flash when there is activity on the drive unit

 The H7XX button labels light red when there is a disk image associated with the drive unit.
 The LIF volume label appears below it.

-The green bars above the red graphics reset button correspond to the LEDs on the back of the 9816 CPU board.
+The Leds above the red graphics reset button represent the CPU Status LEDs on the back of the 9816 CPU board.

 ## Keyboard